giferrar/tdd-kata-confectionery/README.md

 2) _GREEN_: we write the minimal implementation to let the test pass.
 This does not mean the full implementation, but just what is needed to have a green bar.
 3) _REFACTOR_: we refactor the code to complete the implementation or improve its design.
 This step is of course open to discussion and exchange of ideas about a proper solution.

-Here is an example of the workflow, highlighting some common mistakes:
+Here is an example of the workflow, highlighting in orange some common mistakes:
 ![Example of TDD Workflow, highlighting some common mistakes](https://substackcdn.com/image/fetch/f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F7491e124-9e22-4e55-b03b-68d76316dcba_1602x1076.jpeg "TDD Workflow")

 ## Project Structure